Dipole Antenna / Aerial Tutorial

 The dipole aerial or antenna is widely used on its own, but it is also incorporated into many other RF antenna designs where it forms the radiating or driven element for the overall antenna.

 The dipole is a simple antenna to construct and use, and many of the calculations are quite straightforward.
 However like all other antennas, the in-depth calculations are considerably more complicated.

 Dipole antenna basics

-The current distribution along a dipole is roughly sinusoidal.
-It falls to zero at the end and is at a maximum in the middle.
+The most popular form of dipole antenna is the half wave and for this, the current is at a minimum at the ends and rises to a maximum in the middle where the feed is applied.
 Conversely the voltage is low at the middle and rises to a maximum at the ends.
 It is generally fed at the centre, at the point where the current is at a maximum and the voltage a minimum.
 This provides a low impedance feed point which is convenient to handle.
 High voltage feed points are far less convenient and more difficult to use.

 When multiple half wavelength dipoles are used, they are similarly normally fed in the centre.
 Here again the voltage is at a minimum and the current at a maximum.
 Theoretically any of the current maximum nodes could be used.

 Three half wavelength wave dipole antenna

 The dipole antenna is a particularly important form of RF antenna which is very widely used for radio transmitting and receiving applications.
 The dipole is often used on its own as an RF antenna, but it also forms the essential element in many other types of RF antenna.
 As such it is the possibly the most important form of RF antenna.

 Popular radio antenna types . . . . .

 |• Horn antenna||• J antenna||• Log periodic||• Loop antenna|